-- Visit led by renowned expert on Flemish Painting
+Visit led by renowned expert on Flemish painting & consultant on the exhibition

-- Itinerary focuses on van Eyck, Memling and other major Flemish renaissance masters
+Itinerary focuses on Van Eyck, Memling & other major Flemish renaissance masters

 These cities were also centres of artistic innovation.
-It was here that in the early fifteenth century Jan van Eyck, through the meticulous observation of reality and the skilful manipulation of oil paint, developed a naturalistic pictorial language that was to influence artists as far afield as Italy.
+It was here that in the early fifteenth century Jan van Eyck, through the meticulous observation of reality and the skilful manipulation of oil paint – an ‘optical revolution’, no less – developed a naturalistic pictorial language that was to influence artists as far afield as Italy.
 A second, parallel, approach was pioneered by Roger van der Weyden, based largely in Brussels, whose work, no less technically accomplished, strove for a more spiritual presentation of sacred narratives.
 Both men came to influence subsequent generations with Hugo van der Goes in Ghent and above all, Hans Memling in Bruges, at the forefront of later developments.

-The visit will be led by Paula Nuttall, one of the acknowledged experts on Flemish and Florentine painting in the fifteenth century and the author of several acclaimed books and exhibition catalogues.
+The visit will be led by Paula Nuttall, one of the acknowledged experts on Flemish and Florentine painting in the fifteenth century, and the author of several acclaimed books and exhibition catalogues including a contribution to the Ghent 2020 Van Eyck exhibition, on which she has consulted.
 The visit will be based at the beautifully appointed 4* Hotel De Tuilerieën in Bruges, on one of the city’s principal canals, a stone’s throw from all the main sights.
 There will be ample opportunity for strolling along the tranquil canals of Bruges and sampling its myriad chocolate shops.

 Day by day

 - We travel by Eurostar to Lille and onwards by coach to Bruges.
-A light meal and drinks will be served on the train.
 On arrival there will be an Introductory Walk in the historic centre of medieval Bruges, taking in its commercial and civic buildings and squares, including the famous Gothic Belfry and the Town Hall, enabling us to imagine the city in its mercantile heyday.
 The Belfry sits atop a covered market, begun about 1280 and by 1486 the present silhouette was complete.
 The Town Hall was built between 1376 and 1420 and the architect was Pieter van Oost.
-Though small in scale, its exuberant external embellishment with a steeply pitched roof and overhanging turrets crowned by spires all add to a festive air; inside, the spectacular wooden ceiling of the Aldermens’ chamber dates from the 1370s.
+Though small in scale, its exuberant external embellishment with a steeply pitched roof and overhanging turrets crowned by spires, all add to a festive air; inside, the spectacular wooden ceiling of the Aldermens’ chamber dates from the 1370s.
 Later that evening we have our first group dinner - wine, water and coffee will be included with all group dinners.